Skip to content

 • Aim to include all the relevant details in the description such as the author, resource type (blog, video, course) and the date if available.

-• You can add an image or other multimedia by clicking the + icon, which will reveal a multimedia toolbar
+• You can add an image or other multimedia by clicking the purple + icon, which will reveal a multimedia toolbar - you can upload an image of your own or use images from the Unsplash database

-If you are adding a link to a LinkedIn Learning pathway from your organisation's subscription, you will need to add your link in a different way:
+If you are adding a link to a LinkedIn Learning pathway from your organisation's subscription or any link to a site that requires subscription or cookies, you will need to add your link in a different way:

-• Underneath your resource title add your link
+• Underneath your resource title type or paste your link

 • Highlight the link and select the link image in the dialogue box that appears

-• Insert the link into the dialogue box and tick the 'open in new tab' option.
+• Insert the link into the dialogue box and tick the 'New window' option.
 Click the tick and your link will be saved

 • We recommend adding who the resource is for and the level if known: